nepsdotin/git-tutorial/docs/distributed.md

-# Git is Completed Distributed
+# Git is Completely Distributed

 ## SVN